microsoft/TypeScript-Handbook/pages/Modules.md

 # Guidance for structuring modules

+## Top-level Exports

-## Export as close to top-level as possible
+Export as close to top-level as possible.

 Consumers of your module should have as little friction as possible when using things that you export.
 Adding too many levels of nesting tends to be cumbersome, so think carefully about how you want to structure things.